 |Trivial Scarring||£1,600 to £3,310||In these cases the effect is minor only.|

 In this particular case, the person who was claiming for scar compensation had been bitten by a dog.
 This was a serious bite that happened while the person, a postman, was delivering letters.
 The bite was to their stomach, causing deep lacerations, and the incident itself was extremely traumatic.

 Once the lacerations had healed, the victim was left with permanent scarring of their stomach, with the tight skin causing pain whenever they moved.
 Accident Claims UK was successfully able to claim compensation for the permanent scar.
 Call us at the number at the bottom of this page so that we can do the same for you.

 How to Begin A Personal Injury Compensation Claim

-When you call us, we will spend some time asking you questions, so that we can learn everything we need to learn about your injury and the accident which caused it.
+When you call us, we will spend some time asking you questions to learn everything we need to learn about your injury and the accident that caused it.
 We will ask questions such as:

 - Where and when did the accident happen?

 - Were there any witnesses to the accident?

 - Have you suffered any financial loss due to your accident?

 No Win, No Fee Compensation for Permanent Scar Injuries